temporalio/documentation/docs-src/concepts/what-is-a-list-filter.md

 - **IN**
 - **ORDER BY**

-The **ORDER BY** operator is supported only for Elasticsearch used as [Advanced Visibility](/clusters/how-to-integrate-elasticsearch-into-a-temporal-cluster).
+The **ORDER BY** operator is supported only when Elasticsearch is used as the Visibility store.

 ### Partial string match